Personalisation is nothing new.

 So why then are we a little alarmed to see coincidental ads popping up when you least expect them?
 Chatting to your partner about a Mediterranean cruise and up pops the latest P&O sale!?
 Rest assured, it’s far more likely to be the result of a clever algorithm working away in the background than any subversive eavesdropping.

-Still, many shoppers still find the perceived online snooping a little weird and even restrictive.
+Many shoppers still find the perceived online snooping a little weird and even restrictive.
 If you’ve ever browsed your suggested items and felt disheartened, you could be in a personalisation echo chamber.
 As marketeers increasingly try to pinpoint our interests – our options get personalised into an ultra-specific corner.
 So where will we get our random finds?
 Those close-to-midnight impulse buys where, although you’ve never really considered crocheting as a hobby, you’re now buying needles, wool and patterns on a whim.
 Those magical moments of, frankly madness, will be lost.

 So if coming off a little creepy and controlling is personalisation’s downside, where’s the upswing?
 What’s in it for both marketeers and customers?
 Time to break out some buzzwords: engagement, micro moments, smart content, customer journeys … the list is endless.